 INGREDIENTS:

-2 tablespoons gluten-free tamari or coconut aminos, divided
+• 2 tablespoons tamari or coconut aminos, divided

-4 frozen, gluten-free, vegan burgers or 12 to 14 ounces gluten-free, vegan beefless ground crumbles (see note)
+• 4 frozen vegan "burgers" or 12 to 14 ounces vegan "beefless" ground crumbles (see NOTE)

 INSTRUCTIONS:

-CHEF'S NOTE: If you do not want to use the vegan burgers, simply replace them with 2 to 3 cups of cubed butternut squash!
-Add the squash after the onion has cooked for 3 to 5 minutes.
+• CHEF'S NOTE: If you do not want to use the vegan burgers or crumbles, simply replace them with 2 to 3 cups of peeled, seeded and cubed butternut squash or peeled and cubed sweet potatoes.
+Add the squash (or sweet potatoes) after the onion has cooked for 3 to 5 minutes.
 Then, immediately add the diced tomatoes with juice, white beans, kidney beans, 1 tablespoon tamari, ½ tablespoon plus 1 teaspoon chili powder, and ¼ rounded teaspoon freshly ground black pepper and stir to combine.
 Proceed with the recipe as directed.

 Ingredients